developer-zebra/developer-zebra-site/src/ehs/2-3/guide/features/index.md

 This guide covers advanced EHS features such as Kiosk Mode and Secure Mode.
 It assumes a working knowledge of Enterprise Home Screen and use of its [Advanced Settings](../settings) through direct manipulation of the `enterprisehomescreen.xml` config file.
 For those not familiar with these procedures, please refer to the [About](../about) and [Setup](../setup) pages and the [Advanced Settings Guide](../settings) before continuing.

 ## Kiosk Mode
-Kiosk Mode is designed for devices intended to run a single application, often with a touch-based UI.
-Examples include retail price checkers and other information look-ups, patient check-in devices and so on.
+Kiosk Mode is designed for devices to run a single application, often with a touch-based UI.
+Examples include retail price checkers and other information look-ups, patient check-in systems and so on.
 Kiosk Mode also can be useful when dedicating a device to a single user and/or task, such as a retail clerk's handheld barcode scanner.
 Kiosk Mode places the app in in full-screen mode and disables BACK and HOME keys to prevent users from exiting the app.
 This is the main difference between Kiosk Mode and the EHS [Auto-Launch](../settings#autolaunch) feature.

 ##### Kiosk Mode tags:
 <b>&lt;kiosk&gt;</b> - Specifies the app that will run when Kiosk mode is enabled